 Rexroth builds safety into its machines.
 Newer components have higher safety standards than legacy components did.
 It’s still important to follow safety standards — but you should be especially vigilant if you’re using Rexroth legacy units.

 We’ll keep your legacy components running perfectly with factory repair and reman.
+We’re Rexroth electric drive and control specialists.
 Contact us for any Rexroth electric industrial service and support needs.